-These FAQS only address issues pertaining to Graduate Studies at Dalhousie.
+These FAQS only address issues pertaining to Graduate and Postdoctoral Studies at Dalhousie.
 For information that affects all students and the wider university community, please see this page.

 Table of contents

-Can I still get assistance in person at the Faculty of Graduate Studies office?
+Can I get assistance in person at the Faculty of Graduate Studies office?

 If I start my program remotely, when do I need to relocate to Dalhousie?